Skip to main content

 The only way to be certain about what you're in for will be to obtain a quote for workers comp coverage.
 You'll also want to consider how many other clients will have this requirement.

 Workers comp is not a per-job policy but rather an annual one.
-So, if you’re going long term it could be advantageous from a profitability standpoint since you’ll have the essential insurance coverage to win more bids.
+So, if you're going long term it could be advantageous from a profitability standpoint since you'll have coverage that may help you qualify for more commercial opportunities.

-Most small contractors like you do not carry workers comp insurance.
-With a policy in place, you’ll instantly jump ahead of the competition, thus filling your calendar with more preferred clients.
+Many small contractors like you do not carry workers comp insurance.
+With a policy in place, you'll have coverage that may help you qualify for more commercial opportunities, thus potentially helping to fill your calendar with more preferred clients.

 But if you forgo the policy you'll have fewer opportunities to secure commercial jobs and will likely need to stay with more residential ones until you decide to purchase workers comp coverage.

-As an agency that has worked with many small contractors throughout the greater Syracuse area, we know this can be a tough decision to make.
+As an agency that has worked with contractors throughout the greater Syracuse area, we understand this can be a challenging decision.

 You don't want to waste money on insurance, but you don't want to leave money on the table either.

-You’re now armed with information and are more insurance savvy than many others in your industry.
+You're now armed with information and are more insurance savvy than others in your industry.

 Take an even deeper dive into New York Workers Comp.